Cleveland Browns' Chad Thomas suffers neck injury in scary moment at practice

 Cleveland Browns defensive end Chad Thomas was immobilized on the field and taken away by an ambulance after suffering a neck injury during practice Monday.

-Thomas, 23, sustained a sprained neck in what appeared to be a more serious injury than previously thought.
+Thomas, 23, sustained a sprained neck in what initially appeared to be a more serious injury.
 He was back at the Browns’ facility later in the evening, a team spokesman told the Associated Press.
 His return to practice will be determined on a day-to-day basis.

 DAVE PARKS, FORMER NFL ALL-PRO RECEIVER, DEAD AT 77